Qumulo/docs/administrator-guide/qumulo-core/shift-from-s3.md

 ## Restrictions
 * **S3-Compatible Object Stores:** S3-compatible object stores aren't supported.
 Currently, Qumulo Shift-From supports replication only from Amazon S3.
 * **HTTP:** HTTP isn't supported.
-All Qumulo connections are encrypted using HTTPS and verify the S3 server's SSL certificate.
+All Qumulo connections are encrypted by using HTTPS and verify the S3 server's SSL certificate.
 * **Anonymous Access:** Anonymous access isn't supported.
 You must use valid AWS credentials.
 * **Replication without Throttling:** Replication provides no throttling and might use all available bandwidth.
 If necessary, use Quality of Service rules on your network.
 * **Amazon S3 Standard Storage Class:** Qumulo Shift-From supports downloading only objects stored in the Amazon S3 Standard storage class.
 You can't download objects stored in the Amazon S3 Glacier or Deep Archive storage classes and any buckets that contain such objects cause a copy job to fail.